 Part 1 of a 2 part series

-In order to understand the flood risks of the RPZ, let’s take a look at its design and the various valve failure combinations that would cause a casualty loss.
+In order to understand the flood risks of the RPZ, let’s take a look at its design and the various valve failure combinations.

 #2 Valve Failure